 Both GCC and clang tools offer a range of sanitizers.
 Useful are mainly AddressSanitizer (invalid memory access & leaks,

 -fsanitize=address), MemorySanitizer (uninitialized memory,

--fsanitize=memory), and UndefinedBehaviourSanitizer (
+-fsanitize=memory, only in clang), and UndefinedBehaviourSanitizer (

 - Note however, that memory sanitizer can have problems tracking if memory is defined when it was set inside the standard library, for this reason, it is better to use valgrind for checking if memory values are properly defined.